rothlab/variant-effect-predictor-assessment/README.md

 git clone https://github.com/kvnkuang/variant-effect-predictor-assessment
 ```

+You also need to download VARITY predictions (http://varity.varianteffect.org/downloads/varity_all_predictions.tar.gz), unzip the file (varity_all_predictions.txt) and move it to the `common` folder.

 ## Confiugre the running parameters

 The [config.yaml](config.yaml) file lists all the running parameters that you can congifure.